 Carrara lets you turn any object in your scene into a Soft Body object with the help of a Soft Body Modifier.
-To create a waking flag we need to use a combination of two modifiers: one that makes the object a “soft body”, and one that attaches it to something else, such as a flag pole.
+To create a waving flag we need to use a combination of two modifiers: one that makes the object a “soft body”, and one that attaches it to something else, such as a flag pole.

 Here’s how to do it in Carrara 8.5.